Skip to main content

 Optional.
 Controls where the job queue is drained.
 When absent (default), angos server drains the queue itself in-process.
 When present, angos server enqueues jobs and publishes the queue-depth gauge on /metrics, and one or more angos worker processes drain it.
 Either way, jobs persist under the [metadata_store] backend's _jobs/ prefix and survive restarts.

 The queue does not have its own storage backend.
 Durable jobs are written to the same backend configured for [metadata_store] (filesystem or S3, whichever metadata uses), under a hardcoded top-level _jobs/ prefix; the lock strategy is likewise inherited from [metadata_store].
-There is therefore no job-queue-level backend, credential, prefix, or lock-strategy setting: the section accepts only the two tunables below.
+There is therefore no job-queue-level backend, credential, prefix, or lock-strategy setting: the section accepts only the tunables below.

 OptionTypeDefaultDescription